 - What makes my solution the best one to solve this problem?

-But an MVP is a simplified version of your product, so you need to prioritize features and decide which ones are absolutely essential.
+Once you define the 'why' of your MVP, it's time to develop its potential features.
+But an MVP is a simplified version of your product, so you must prioritize which features are essential.

 You can do that by sketching user stories.

 Write down a list of tasks you want users to complete with your product.
 Now, it's time to prioritize these tasks.
 Assign ‘must-have’, ‘should have’, and ‘can have’ labels to them - that’s how we indicate the importance of features.

 See the features that made it to the top of your list?
 They represent the smallest features required to deliver an MVP with a unique and well-designed user experience that helps users solve their problems efficiently.